ghik/silencer/README.md

 If you're still cross compiling for 2.11 then this plugin can be used in conjunction with [scala-collection-compat](https://github.com/scala/scala-collection-compat) in order to suppress warnings in all Scala versions using `@nowarn`.

+As a compiler plugin, Silencer must be separately built for every minor version of Scala.
+If you find that Silencer is not available for your version of Scala (most likely some newly released one), please contribute - the instructions on how to do it are below :)

+### How to add support for a new version of Scala

+1. Fork and clone the repository.
+1. Edit `build.sbt` and add the new Scala version to `crossScalaVersions`.
+Make sure to keep the order of the list, which should start with the newest version.
+1. Invoke `sbt githubWorkflowGenerate`
+1. Commit changes in `build.sbt` and Github workflow definitions
+1. Make a PR :)

 ## Setup